segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 </details>
 \
 Declarative Programming differs from Imperative on the idea standing behind it, which implies a different approach and rules that define it.
-It also has its own ups and downsides and - as usual - its usage depends strongly on the context (more on that topic later on).
+It also has its ups and downsides and - as usual - its usage depends strongly on the context (more on that topic later on).